 How do I apply?

-Check out the European winners of the 2023 edition
+Check out the national winners of 2024 edition.

 How do I apply?